 How to Handle Cyber Hecklers

-If you have ever been involved in opinion sharing online, be it in a forum, the comments section, or even on a social networking site, I’m sure you would have experienced first-hand people who pick fights.
-Most of the time, it seems like they have nothing better to do than to ruin your day with thoughtless comments, name-calling, and provocations of the juvenile kind.
-Ever wonder why they treat you like that, and more importantly, what to do when you come face-to-face (so to speak) with one?
+If you have ever shared your opinions online, whether in a forum, the comments section, or on a social networking site, you’ve likely encountered people who like to pick fights.
+Often, it seems like they have nothing better to do than to ruin your day with thoughtless comments, name-calling, and juvenile provocations.
+Ever wonder why they behave this way and, more importantly, what to do when you encounter one?

 Here’s what we’re here to help you figure out.